Team-Peryton/team-peryton.github.io/index.md

 * * *
 ## About

-We are a group of students based at the University of Surrey consisting of teams focused on competing in the annual IMechE UAS challenge.
-Having won the competition in 2022 and 2021 we have strong experiance producing capable autonomous UAV solutions.
+We are a group of students based at the University of Surrey consisting of teams focused on competing in the annual IMechE UAS challenge, which sees university teams enter from all over the world.
+Having won the competition in 2022 and 2021 we have strong experience producing capable autonomous UAV solutions.

 You can contact us at *teamperyton@surrey.ac.uk*